 A block south of the central train station, across a canal, is the Horticultural Society (Trädgårdsföreningen).

-This 19th-century park spans a few city blocks and features lovely city views across the canal, a rose garden, and the Palm House.
+This 19th-century park spans several city blocks and features lovely views across the canal, a rose garden, and the Palm House.

 The Palm House is a greenhouse that's free to visit.

 Before I even stepped inside, I became enamored with the potted succulents near the entrance.
 Inside is worth a look, too.